Structure and Functions

 Functions

-- Through the National Astronomical Observatory: The planning and scientific exploitation of its own astronomical instrumentation and infrastructures, including the carrying out of research work oriented towards radio astronomy, as well as the provision of official information on astronomy and the conservation of the heritage of the Royal Observatory of Madrid.
+• The planning and scientific exploitation of proprietary astronomical instrumentation and infrastructures, including conducting research focused on radio astronomy, as well as providing official information on astronomy and preserving the heritage of the Royal Observatory of Madrid.

-Technological development and operational management of its own instrumentation and infrastructures for radio astronomy, space geodesy and geodynamics, especially for operation as a unique scientific-technical facility.
+• The technological development and operational management of proprietary instrumentation and infrastructures for radio astronomy, space geodesy, and geodynamics, especially for the operation of the Yebes Observatory as a unique scientific and technical facility.

-- The planning and management of the national geodetic and gravimetric networks, the high-precision levelling network and the network of tide gauges that make up the Spanish Geodetic Reference System and framework, the exploitation and analysis of geodetic and geodynamic observations, the development of applications for navigation and positioning systems, as well as the performance of related work and studies.
+• The planning and management of national geodetic and gravimetric networks, high-precision leveling networks, and tide gauge networks that comprise the Spanish Geodetic Reference Framework and System, the exploitation and analysis of geodetic and geodynamic observations, the development of applications for navigation systems, positioning, and sustainable mobility, as well as the execution of related works and studies.

 O.A.
 National Centre for Geographic Information (CNIG)